-When the traverse rail X is in place, push out the wheels on the distance plates into the tracks on the ceiling rails Y, see picture A and B in Fig. 4-12 Locking the wheels.
+When the traverse rail X is in place, push out the wheels on the distance plates into the tracks on the ceiling rails Y, see picture A and B in Fig. 4-12.

 The wheels must not be outside the tracks or too close to the ceiling rail Y, see figure below.